- What is Autoimmune Encephalitis (AE)?

 Are you more likely to be diagnosed with AE due to age or gender?

 The disease occurs in men, women and children of all ages, but it has historically been diagnosed most frequently in young women.
-Out of 100-plus known autoimmune diseases, 75% of people affected are female.
+An older study suggests that out of 100-plus known autoimmune diseases, 75% of people affected are female.

 What kind of doctors treat AE?